 The Company has previously reported the successes of its nanoviricides drug candidates in pre-clinical studies of dermal herpes virus infections in mouse models.
-The studies in Dr. Brandt's laboratory at the University of Wisconsin will be critical in optimizing our anti-herpes drug candidates against ocular herpes virus infections.
+The studies in Dr. Brandt's laboratory, namely CORL, at the University of Wisconsin will be critical in optimizing our anti-herpes drug candidates against ocular herpes virus infections.
 The goal of these studies will be to identify a drug development candidate as a treatment for ocular keratitis in humans caused by herpes simplex virus infections.

-The Company intends to test several drug candidates with different formulation consistencies in multiple studies in order to select a clinical development candidate for the topical treatment of shingles.
+The Company has continued to test several drug candidates with different formulation consistencies in multiple studies in order to select a clinical development candidate for the topical treatment of shingles.
 Following identification of the clinical development candidate, the Company will engage into scaled up production of said drug candidate at our Scale-Up Lab in the new campus.
-The Scale-up Lab has been in operation since June 2015, and we have scaled most production operations to 200g scale.
+The Scale-up Lab has been in operation since June 2015, and we have scaled most production operations to 200g scale previously.

-The Company believes that a 200g batch production scale is sufficient for the quantities needed for further IND-enabling studies of this clinical drug candidate.
-These studies include formulation optimization studies, dose-response efficacy studies, efficacy studies with different viral strains, and preliminary safety/tox in small and medium size animals, followed by cGLP safety/tox in larger animals, and PK/PD studies (pharmacokinetics and pharmacodynamics studies) in standard animal models.
+Once we identify the clinical drug candidate for the treatment of shingles, we will need to manufacture it in sufficient quantities to enable further IND-enabling studies.
+These studies include formulation optimization studies, dose-response efficacy studies, efficacy studies with different viral strains, and preliminary safety/tox in small animals, followed by cGLP safety/tox in larger animals, and PK/PD studies (pharmacokinetics and pharmacodynamics studies) in standard animal models.